ApaekshitRawat/ApaekshitRawat/README.md

 - 👋 Hi, I’m @ApaekshitRawat
 - 👀 I’m interested in ...
 Development
 - 🌱 I’m currently learning ...
-Scala lang
+React JS
 - 💞️ I’m looking to collaborate on ...Projects for my growth
 - 📫 How to reach me ...
 Apekshitrawat@gmail.com